-The Hearing Loss Association of America® (HLAA) is the nation’s foremost membership and advocacy organization for people with hearing loss.
-The mission of HLAA is to open the world of communication for people with hearing loss through information, education, support and advocacy.
+The Hearing Loss Association of America (HLAA) is the nation’s foremost membership and advocacy organization for people with hearing loss.
+The mission of HLAA is to open the world of communication to people with hearing loss through information, education, support and advocacy.
 HLAA’s programs and services include:

 Information and Support

 There are 48 million people with hearing loss in the United States.
-More than 60,000 individuals with hearing loss or their families have contacted HLAA asking for material, resources, support and referrals.
+More than 60,000 individuals with hearing loss, their families, or hearing health care professionals have contacted HLAA asking for material, resources, support and referrals.
 Staff provides personalized responses to requests.